0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/proof/overview.md

 3. Integrator scans the QR code.
 By scanning, the Wallet parses the query-based authentication request shown by the Verifier.
 Read more about auth requests [here](../iden3comm/auth-requests.md#type-of-authorization-requests).

 4. Before the Wallet can generate a proof, it needs to authenticate itself first.
-Upon successful authentication (a pin or biometrics), the Wallet starts the process of generating either a signature-based proof to be presented to the Verifier.
-The proofs are generated using authentication circuits; read more about [authentication circuit](https://github.com/iden3/circuits/blob/master/circuits/auth.circom.
+Upon successful authentication (a pin or biometrics), the Wallet starts the process of generating either a signature-based proof or a merkle-tree-based proofto be presented to the Verifier.
 The circuit sends back its response to the Verifier via `callbackUrl`.

 6. After the proof is sent to the Verifier that analyzes it for its authenticity and based on its analysis, verifies the proof.